Q. What is the AGPT program?

 Q. Will RTO Selection interviews be virtual?

-A. Yes, all interviews will be online.
+A. We are expecting that all interviews will be online.

 Q. How are the interviews conducted?